New England Fall colors Feature image by Canva

 Hammond Castle Museum.
 Image credit @laynescape

-The North Shore
+The North Shore and Cape Ann

 Set your sights north of Boston to the state’s toniest coastline area, the North Shore.
-Lovely route 127 winds north through Beverly, Manchester-by-the-Sea and Gloucester.
+Lovely Route 127 winds north through Beverly, Manchester-by-the-Sea and Gloucester.

 Most of the route hugs the shore as you approach Cape Ann.
 You can drive the entire route in about an hour or make a day of it with numerous stops to get your fall foliage fix.

-He was an inventor who built a medieval castle to house his collection of historical artifacts.
+Hammond was an inventor who built a medieval castle to house his collection of historical artifacts.
 Take a tour and ask to see the “hidden” Prohibition-style wine cellar.

 Check the calendar for castle concerts, spiritualism tours and other events.
 Along the way, you can pick out your own lobster and grab some fried clams at the famous Woodman’s of Essex.

 Don’t miss Motif #1, a red fishing shack said to be the most-painted structure in the world.
-Also, the Shalin Lui Performance Center.
+Also, the Shalin Liu Performance Center.
 It’s a striking Second Empire-style structure where you can catch a concert or a show while viewing the ocean through a glass wall.

 At The Emerson Inn, ask for a room on the third floor.
 It’s a bit of a climb, but it’s worth it to get a room with sweeping views of the harbor.
 At the back of the inn’s yard, to the left of the swimming pool, the somewhat hidden Atlantic Path offers a hike along the rocky coast to Halibut Point.

 Meander along, taking in the blue water and the leaf and flower colors along the way.
-Reward yourself back at the inn with cocktails on the porch or inside the bar.
+Reward yourself back at the inn with cocktails on the porch or inside at the bar.

 Portland Maine Headlight

-Portland Headlight.
+Portland Head Light.
 Image courtesy Visit Maine

 New England Fall Foliage: Maine